 Developments in computer drawing technology are rapidly advancing however the need to communicate through the ability to draw by hand remains constant.
 This user-friendly approach to drawing shortcuts will develop confidence and skill in a short period of time, with speedy results.
 Students will be guided through an immersive exploration of design process and drawing techniques that are useful for developing new cityscapes, products or sculptures.
 We'll use drawing as a tool for thinking while learning to transform two-dimensional contour lines into three-dimensional forms represented through accurate perspective sketches.
 Practical steps will guide the development of techniques to observe, analyze and invent new three-dimensional realities, while providing you with both sketchbook process drawings and a finished composition that could be included in your portfolio.

 OCAD U reserves the right to make changes to this information.
 Inquire early as space is limited.
-This program may be cancelled due to low enrollment.
+Clinics may be cancelled due to low enrollment.